-As you even out your mind, thinking, and speech, you can bring orderliness to your life, clearing the way for energy to flow around and through you.
+As you clean out your mind, thinking, and speech, you can bring orderliness to your life, clearing the way for energy to flow around and through you.

 As part of the flow of energy, plants can aid in the purity of your yoga environment.
-This is possible not only from a metaphysical standpoint.
-While there is much to be said for the placement and types of plants in such an environment, the pure, scientific fact is that plants purify the air.
+This is possible not only from a metaphysical standpoint; while there is much to be said for the placement and types of plants in such an environment, the scientific fact is that plants purify the air.

 Pesticides and cigarette smoke also contain Benzene.
 You may have encountered the experience of such chemicals coming into your home and polluting the atmosphere.
 Plants can help to counteract that damage.
 There are many VOCs, that can enter your home.
 These VOCs are in fabric softener, dish soap, and even makeup.
 Formaldehyde and ozone are also VOCs that are present in many products that we use every day.
 Plants can purify indoor air through a process called phytoremediation.
 Not only do the leaves and roots of the plant filter out the gasses, turning them into oxygen, the microorganisms in the potting soil help to break down these pollutants.

-, which ones should you go for?
+If you were going to buy or hire plants, which ones should you go for?
 In general, the more leafy plants are better at purifying air.
-Ferns,

-for example, have a great deal of surface space.
+Ferns, for example, have a great deal of surface space.
 The ruffled leaves increase the surface space available for converting gases, and the small, plentiful leaves also contribute to surface space.
-The fern is especially adept at converting formaldehyde to oxygen.
+One of this plant’s benefits is that it is especially adept at converting formaldehyde to oxygen.

-has large leaves, and is very sturdy and hardy.
+The rubber plant has large leaves, and is very sturdy and hardy.
 This is another good formaldehyde converter, pulling the gas from the atmosphere polluted by gases from laminate flooring, carpeting, ceiling tiles, and gas stoves.
-Pothos Ivy

-is another great choice of plants for you yoga environment.
+Pothos Ivy is another great choice of plants for your yoga environment.
 The sturdy plants are lovely, and can grow in just about any condition.